 Still searching for that perfect gift for Christmas?
 Considering a luxury watch for the love of your life?
 Then you should take a closer look at the Rolex Oyster Perpetual Datejust Lady 31 mm collection.
 Not terribly expensive, the collection offers you a nice choice of finishes, color combinations, and materials, those including Everose Rolesor (rose gold and stainless steel alloy, ref.
 178341); Yellow Rolesor (yellow gold and stainless steel, ref.
 178383) and White Rolesor (white gold and stainless steel, ref.
 178274).
 Perhaps, there are enough cocktails of textures and colors to satisfy any taste.

-Presented earlier this year, the new Rolex Cosmograph Daytona Everose (Ref.
-116505) automatic chronograph comes packed in a flawlessly executed rose gold case.
-Being one of the most revered models in Rolex’s quiverfull family, the Daytona series was first introduced in 1949 and is going to celebrate its 60th anniversary next year.
+Presented in the Spring of 2008, the Rolex Cosmograph Daytona Everose (Ref.
+116505) automatic chronograph comes packed in a flawlessly executed case crafted from their exclusive “Everose” alloy.
+Being one of the most revered models in the family, the Daytona series was first introduced in 1949 and is going to celebrate its 60th anniversary next year.